Expressways of Cambodia: Phnom Penh-Sihanoukville Expressway

-The first expressway, the Phnom Penh-Sihanoukville Expressway, is funded by the China Road and Bridge Corporation for US$2 billion under a build-operate-transfer contract.
+The first expressway, the Phnom Penh-Sihanoukville Expressway, was funded by the China Road and Bridge Corporation for US$2 billion under a build-operate-transfer contract.

-The road has two lanes in each direction and will have a speed limit of 120 km/h for light vehicles, 100 km/h for two axle trucks and buses and 80 km/h for shipping containers truck with a minimum speed of 60 km/h for all vehicles.

 Only cars, buses, and trucks under 40 T and 5.2m are allowed on the expressway.

 This will allow the travel time between the two terminal cities to be halved from 6 hours.

 The road opened to the public on October 1, 2022, under a one-month free of charge trial.
 Toll fees range from 0.08 USD/km for passenger cars to 0.40 USD/km for trucks over 20 tons.

 Phnom Penh-Bavet Expressway

-On November 9, 2022, Cambodian Prime Minister Samdech Hun Sen and Chinese Premier Li Keqiang has signed a memorandum of understanding to build the 138 km Phnom Penh-Bavet Expressway.
+On November 9, 2022, Cambodian Prime Minister Hun Sen and Chinese Premier Li Keqiang has signed a memorandum of understanding to build the 138 km Phnom Penh-Bavet Expressway.

 The second expressway, the Phnom Penh-Bavet being studied and planned by the China Road and Bridge Corporation, and expected to start construction in June 2023.
 The expressway will have a length of 138 kilometers, with width of 25.5 meters, consist of 4 lanes (2 lanes a side).

 Phnom Penh-Bavet Expressway is expected to booster the transportation and import-export between Cambodia and Vietnam and reduce the transportation cost and time between the two countries.

-On June 7, 2023, Samdech Hun Sen officially announced and presided over the ground-breaking ceremony of the Phnom Penh-Bavet Expressway with the length of 135.10 km.
+On June 7, 2023, Hun Sen officially announced and presided over the ground-breaking ceremony of the Phnom Penh-Bavet Expressway with the length of 135.10 km.
 The expressway's construction is set to be carried out by the esteemed China Road and Bridge Corporation (CRBC), adhering to a 48-month timeline and scheduled for completion in 2027.

 Phnom Penh-Siem Reap-Poipet Expressway

 On March 28, 2023, Ministry of Public Works and Transport announce in a letter to related-provincial authorities on the feasibility study of Phnom Penh Siem Reap Expressway.
 The announcement was met with great reception from the public as Siem Reap is one of the most popular tourist destinations for Cambodians and National Road 6 is currently one of the most congested roads in Cambodia as it passes through heavily populated provinces such as Kampong Cham, Kampong Thom, and Siem Reap.

-In tandem with presiding over the ground breaking ceremony for PP-Bavet Expressway, Samdech Hun Sen also announced the feasibility of the highly anticipated Phnom Penh-Siem Reap-Poipet Expressway, a massive project which touted to be cost somewhere around $4 billion.
+In tandem with presiding over the ground breaking ceremony for PP-Bavet Expressway, Hun Sen also announced the feasibility of the highly anticipated Phnom Penh-Siem Reap-Poipet Expressway, a massive project which touted to be cost somewhere around $4 billion.
 The Phnom Penh-Siem Reap-Poipet Expressway Project is Cambodia's third expressway project that will pass through five capital-provinces, including Phnom Penh, Kandal, Kampong Cham, Kampong Thom and Siem Reap, with approximately total length of 400 kilometers.